 Doc marten boots will stretch out some with more wear.
 Eventually, they will conform generally to the shape of your foot.
 In the beginning they will be more snug, and you shouldn’t buy a larger size to compensate for this.
 If you want to accelerate your timeline for stretching out your Doc Marten boots, try wearing an extra thick pair of socks and wearing them for 10 minutes at a at a time, 3 times a day.
 Walking around your house or in close proximity to your house will be easiest, as you don’t want to overdo it and end up with sore feet.

 we may earn a commission from you clicking a link in this post, at no additional cost to you.
-Full affiliate policy, here.
+Full affiliate policy, here. as an amazon associate we earn commissions from qualifying sales.

 How do I soften my Doc Martens quickly?